alishams21/lineagentic-kg/README.md

 You can also use auto-generated restful apis out of the box to save huge time.
 Just run following commands and you will have a FastAPI server running on your local machine with all endpoints for your graph data model.

 ```
-1. Create a YAML file  /lineagentic_catalog/config/ # for your graph data model.
-2. uv sync . # to install dependencies.
+1. pip install lineagentic-catalog
+   for dev: clone the repo and run: uv sync.
+2. The package comes with default YAML configuration files in lineagentic_catalog/config/
-3- uv run generate-api # to generate FastAPI endpoints.
+3. generate-api # to generate FastAPI endpoints.
+4. cd generated_api && pip install -r requirements.txt && python main.py # to run the API server
 ```

 After generating the API, you can use curl commands to interact with your metadata: